-Dr Liu is interested in industry-driven data analytics research that makes real-world impact.
+Dr Liu has been leading industry-driven data analytics research that makes real-world impacts.
 He has led a number of significant research projects funded by government agencies and industrial organisations, spanning internet security, insurance, trading, transportation, and infrastructure sectors.
-He has developed advanced data mining models and software tools for the transport industry, which accurately identify causes of road incidents.
-He has also designed cutting-edge predictive models for problems including rare event prediction, fraud/intrusion detection, emerging trends detection, etc. Details of some of his research projects are in the below:
+He has developed advanced data mining models and software tools that accurately identify causes of network incidents.
+He has also designed cutting-edge predictive models for problems including rare event prediction, fraud/intrusion detection, and emerging trends detection.

 Main Research Interests: